Jackie Joyner-Kersee: Women in Sports

 In an interview with Atlanta Journal and Constitution Joyner reflected on how women's sports have changed over the years.
 She stated that her high school basketball team would often have to practice late at night because the courts were reserved for the men's basketball team.
 Joyner noted that now women have their own leagues to play in and female athletes are paid more, not more than men though.
 Women's sports have become more popular over the years and have gained more attention and fan commitment.
 Sports like volleyball and softball are popular among female high school athletes.
 In the interview Joyner noted that more women are becoming involved with the business side of sports, and she herself is a registered sports agent and owns a sports marketing firm.

 TV appearances

 In 2000, Joyner-Kersee played herself in an episode of The Jersey called "Legacy" where Nick Lighter (played by Michael Galeota) uses a magical jersey by jumping into her body as he is coached by her husband (Bob Kersee as himself) on how to put the shot for a track and field competition.

 In 2023, Joyner-Kersee appeared on the PBS program Groundbreakers, hosted by Billie Jean King.
 She and other female athletes had one-on-one discussions about accomplishments in women's sports.

 Personal life

 Jackie's brother is Olympic champion triple jumper Al Joyner, who was married to Olympic track champion Florence Griffith Joyner.
 Jackie married her track coach, Bob Kersee, in 1986.

 Joyner-Kersee suffered from severe asthma throughout her athletic career.

 Joyner-Kersee is an honorary member of Delta Sigma Theta sorority.

-Joyner's older brother, Al Joyner is also a track star.
-He was married to Florence Griffith Joyner "Flo Jo", who was also a well-known female track star.